UCI-Networking-Group/AntMonitor/README.md

+⚠️ **This repository is now archived** ⚠️

+Alternative tool with similar capabilities: https://github.com/emanuele-f/PCAPdroid

 # AntMonitor
 This is a repository for AntMonitor - a VPN-based packet capturing system for Android.
 For an overview of the project, please visit